alicelieutier/musicpuzzle/README.md

 musicpuzzle
 ===========

-HTML music game using the HTML <audio> tag.
+HTML music game using the HTML `<audio>` tag.

 http://alicelieutier.github.io/musicpuzzle

 The Jquery is there for UI only.
-Hopefully I'll get rid of that.